dsodol/claude_c_sharp_stuff/cc_win_plugin_spec_v1.md

 **get_build_info:**
 > Get plugin build information and directory paths.
 Use this to verify the plugin is working correctly and to check which directories are being used.
 Returns build number, plugin directory, project directory, .NET version, and OS version.

+**wait_for_pattern:**
+> Block until a pattern appears in a file.
+Polls internally with configurable interval.
+Use this instead of polling read_file in a loop.
+Returns the matching line and line number when found, or error on timeout.

 ---